-Since water is a major source of hydrogen, and since most living organisms are 50 – 75% water, scientists have begun to investigate the effects of deuterium-depleted water—water with a reduced amount of deuterium.
+Since water is a major source of hydrogen, and since most living organisms are 50 – 75% water (by weight), scientists have begun to investigate the effects of deuterium-depleted water—water with a reduced amount of deuterium.
 Discoveries in the last fifteen years have been groundbreaking.
-The biological effects of deuterium-depleted water (DDW), sometimes referred to as “light” water, have been highlighted in dozens of studies conducted on plants, animals and humans.
+The biological effects of deuterium-depleted water (DDW), sometimes referred to as “light” water, have been highlighted in dozens of studies.
 Experiments on plants show a general increase in growth and productivity—up to 200%.
 Experiments with chickens lead to a 50% decrease in mortality and a near doubling in egg production.
 Experiments with mice revealed increased life expectancy and an increase in sexual activity.
-Ten years of research and clinical trials on humans in Hungary by Dr. Gábor Somlyai and his colleges have identified positive effects of DDW in treating diabetes and many types of cancer.
+Years of research and clinical trials on humans in Hungary by Dr. Gábor Somlyai and his colleges have identified effects of DDW.
 His book, Defeating Cancer: The Biological Effect of Deuterium Depletion, chronicles the work.
-Not only does the consumption of DDW affect the progression of many diseases and metabolic disorders (including hypertension, obesity, and diabetes), according to research conducted in Russia, it also positively affects energy production and immune function.
-A growing body of evidence shows DDW stimulates skin regeneration, reduces inflammation and slows aging.
-It also mitigates the damaging effects of radiation (nausea, pain, hair loss).

 Natural deuterium depletion